 In 2005, the park was slated for closure due to county budget constraints.
 A local group of citizens came together to create the Burris Park Foundation, a 501c3 organization established to save the park and develop an outdoor education program.
 Curriculum was created and excursions were offered to schools.
 In 2015, the Foundation received an endowment from the estate of Donald Souza which provided funding to further expand the Outdoor Education Program.
 Mr. Souza made the program accessible to all students by covering admission prices and reimbursing transportation fees, creating a cost effective experience for Kings county schools.

 To build a healthy and harmonious relationship with the outdoors that

 develops a sense of curiosity and stewardship of natural spaces.

 Today, the Outdoor Education Program is a joint effort between the Kings County Office of Education, the Burris Park Foundation, and the Kings County Parks Division.
-Together, they provide an equitable and relevant program for students to explore natural phenomena and engage in their local outdoor spaces to become proactive stewards of their environment and communities.
-There are a variety of experiences available with lessons aligned with Next Generation Science Standards that target grade level performance expectations.
-Students take their learning out into the park to enjoy the Wildlife Meadow and nature trails while studying plant and animal life as well as Native American and pioneer history.
+Together, they provide an equitable and relevant program for students to explore natural phenomena and engage in their local outdoor spaces.
+Students spend the day immersed in nature and conducting investigations that connect local, real-world situations to classroom instruction to develop a greater understanding of the environment.

 6500 Clinton Ave.